dheerajvs/art-gallery/src/pages/about.md

 ## Awards & Workshops

+* Nov 2020, Conducted Candle Making and Diya Painting workshop at Mariyamma Temple, Shakambari Nagar, Bangalore.
+Organized by Jayanagar MLA - Sowmya Reddy
+* Nov 2020, Conducted Candle Making and Diya Painting workshop at Sharadha Vidya Nikethan, Kumar Swamy Layout, Bangalore.
+Organized by Inner Wheel Club of Bengaluru Banashankari
+* Oct 2020, Conducted Candle Making and Diya Painting workshop to empower women at Akkamahadevi Park, Jayanagar, Bangalore.
+Organized by Jayanagar MLA - Sowmya Reddy
+* 2016, Exhibited her works at Manjari Ladies Association, Bangalore
+* 2015, Conducted a demonstration of stencil art at Cosmopolitan Club, Bangalore
+* 1999, Conducted fabric painting workshop organised by Pidilite for students of vocational course at Sri Jayachamarajendra Polytechnic, Bangalore
 * 1998, Prize winner at Mysore Dussehra Exhibition for “Unity is Fruits of Diversity”
-* 1999, Conducted fabric painting workshop organised by Pidilite for students of vocational course at Sri Jayachamarajendra Polytechnic, Bangalore
-* 2015, Conducted a demonstration of stencil art at Cosmopolitan Club, Bangalore
-* 2016, Exhibited her works at Manjari Ladies Association, Bangalore